Wopple/limber-timber/docs/learn.md

 When running an operation, Limber Timber will first check the schema to see if it has already been applied so it does not try to apply it again.
 However, if the operation being applied is different from the operation that failed in a previous run, it has no way to know about that application to correct the error.

+6. Be careful of backend quotas.

+This might not be the fault of Limber Timber, but some operations cannot be performed frequently.
+For example, you can only set the storage billing model of a Big Query dataset once every 336 hours.
+So if your migrations have multiple updates, then when you run it for a fresh environment, there will be multiple updates in a short period of time and the migrations will fail.